ethereum-oasis-op/L2/workitems/l2-transaction-fees/l2-transaction-fees-v1.0-psd01.md

 1. The Intermediary and Developer submit a Meta Transaction to the L2.
 2. The L2 processes the Meta Transaction and charges a Transaction Fee.
 3. The Intermediary and Developer access the Transaction and the Transaction Fee and its components for the processed Meta Transaction using the Transaction ID from the transaction processing confirmation notification from the L2.
-4. The Intermediary and Developer verify that they can see the Transaction Fee and its components, including the Base Fee, Execution Fee, Priority Fee.
+4. The Intermediary and Developer verify that they can see the Transaction Fee and its components, including the Execution Fee, Data Fee, and Priority Fee.
 5. The Intermediary and Developer verify that the Transaction Fee and its components displayed on the L2 match or is less than the Transaction Fee and its components displayed to them before submitting the Meta Transaction.
 6. The Intermediary and Developer verify that the Transaction Fee and its components displayed on the L2 match or are less than the Transaction Fee and its components charged to the Transaction Sender's account.